clnhlzmn/memos-public-proxy/README.md

 # Memos Public Proxy

-Share your public [memos](https://github.com/usememos/memos) in a safe way without exposing your memos instance to the public (inspired by [immich-public-proxy](https://github.com/alangrainger/immich-public-proxy)).
+Share your public [Memos](https://github.com/usememos/memos) in a safe way without exposing your Memos server to the public (inspired by [Immich Public Proxy](https://github.com/alangrainger/immich-public-proxy)).

 > TODO: A live demo